- Centre for Health Economics and Policy Analysis (CHEPA)

 - Statistics Canada Research Data Centre at McMaster (RDC)

-All of our working papers are accessible online and may be viewed and printed using Adobe Acrobat Reader which can be downloaded for free here.
+All of our working papers are accessible online.
 To submit a paper for publication in the Department of Economics Working Paper Series, please email Arthur Sweetman a pdf file of your paper, together with JEL classification numbers and Keywords if you wish to list them.

 The CHEPA working paper series is maintained by the Centre for Health Economics and Policy Analysis and includes many papers by members of the Department of Economics.